bogaudio/BogaudioModules/README.md

 Each knobs sets the attenuation of the output of its corresponding filter, down to -60db, before those outputs are mixed back together and sent to the outputs.

-The CV input (expecting 0-10V, and attenuated by the CV knob) controls a VCA that gates the outputs.
+The FREQ knob adjusts the center frequency of each band up to an octave in either direction.
+It takes a bipolar (+/-5V) CV at FCV, which is attenuverted by the knob if in use.

-Tnere are three outputs:
+There are three outputs:
   - ALL: a mix of the outputs of all the filters.
   - ODD: a mix of the LP, HP, and odd-numbered band filters (125HZ, 250 HZ, etc).
   - EVEN: a mix of the LP, HP, and even-numbered band filters (175HZ, 350 HZ, etc).